simretB05/Foodie/foodie.md

 ## Introduction

 Welcome to your second large project!
 This is going to be a fun one that will extend your knowledge of all things front-end.
-Here you will find the documentation for each available API endpoint for you to work with.
+Here are you will find the documentation for each available API endpoint for you to work with.

 ## `Important`